- How to play Pokémon GO

-Update 9 August 2016: One of the most exciting new features coming to Pokémon GO is an update to the Nearby feature that will show pictures of PokéStops where certain Pokémon are hiding nearby.
-Some users are already experimenting with the feature, but it is still in testing.
-This is how it looks at the moment:
+One of the most exciting new features added to Pokémon GO is an update to the Nearby feature that shows pictures of PokéStops where certain Pokémon are hiding nearby.

 Pokemon GO developer Niantic recently unveiled future plans for Pokemon GO during a panel at San Diego Comic Con (or SDCC).
 Following the world-wide popularity of the app, the Pokémon Go panel had to be moved to a larger venue at the event.

 The panel was called “Re-Imagining Reality: Bringing Games Into the Real World With Ingress and Pokemon Go” and the aim was to "examine the past, present and future of extending games beyond the screen and re-imagining reality through the lens of Ingress and Pokémon GO."
 So what was announced, and what can we expect from Pokemon GO in the future?

 First things first, the leaders of the three Pokemon GO teams were revealed – Candela leads Team Valor, Blanche heads up Team Mystic and Spark leads Team Instinct.
 But why is this so important?
 Niantic said that the idea was always to have users interact with their team leader, but they weren’t quite ready when the game launched last month.
 That has changed apparently, and the leaders will be on their way soon, offering advice to players amongst other things.